Last Updated: Monday, December 27, 2021 at 12:55pm

 Surgery or Procedure Patients:

-- If social distancing of six feet can be accomplished, one support person may accompany a patient until the patient is taken to prepare for their procedure.
-The support person may wait in the waiting room if social distancing can be accomplished.
-Otherwise, the person must leave the facility for the duration of the procedure.
+- If social distancing of six feet can be accomplished, one support person may accompany a patient to answer questions and provide information to our care team.
+Once the patient is taken to prepare for their procedure, the support person must leave the facility for the duration of the procedure.

 - The support person should provide a contact phone number so that the care team can regularly communicate the status of the patient and contact them with ample time to return for pickup.